Jiaxxii/UniDeepSeek/Assets/Scripts/UniDeepSeek/README/en/README.md

 // This color represents the reasoning content color var colorHex = ColorUtility.ToHtmlStringRGB(new Color(1, 0, 1));

-// You can also create a custom ChatCompletionEvent directly via the constructor
+// You can also create a custom StreamCompletionEventFacade via the constructor

-// If needed, you can inherit the `IChatCompletionRunning` interface to change the behavior var chatCompletionEvent = new ChatCompletionEvent();
+// If needed, you can pass an implementation of the `IStreamCompletionConsumer` interface via the constructor to change the behavior var eventFacade = StreamCompletionEventFacade.CreateByDefaultConsumer();

-chatCompletionEvent.ReasoningEventSetting
+eventFacade.ReasoningEvent
-    // Event when starting to receive reasoning content
+    // Event when reasoning content starts being received
-    // Methods starting with 'Set' will overwrite the delegate.
-Use methods starting with 'Append' if you need to add.
+    // Methods starting with "Set" will override the delegate.
+Use methods starting with "Append" if you want to add to the delegate.
     .SetEnter(completion =>
     {
         var message = completion.GetMessage();